MicrosoftDocs/PlayReady/Docs/Overview/developing-applications.md

 ---
 author: rolandlefranc
-title: PlayReady Client Architectures
+title: Integrating PlayReady in Devices
 description: This topic provides a brief description on the different ways to implement a DRM client in a device and how to develop applications using DRM. ms.assetid: "B58235E5-3E78-44CA-8BDE-22961773DDF4"
-kindex: clients, architecture
-kindex: PlayReady, client architecture
-keywords: client, architecture, options ms.author: rolefran ms.topic: conceptual ms.prod: playready
+keywords: client, architecture, porting kit, pk, dpk, integration, embedded ms.author: rolefran ms.topic: conceptual ms.prod: playready